alxarguello/TODOCheck/README.md

 *****************************************************************************************************************************
 # Pre-work - *TODOCheck*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**TODO & Check** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: **Your Name Here**
+Submitted by: **Alejandro Ramirez Arguello**

-Time spent: **X** hours spent in total
+Time spent: **17** hours approximately

 ## User Stories